Have you ever been in the middle of a hearty laugh only to be interrupted by an unexpected coughing fit? If so, you’re not alone.

 - Surgery: In very rare cases where severe GERD is the cause of coughing when laughing, surgical options may be considered to tighten the lower esophageal sphincter.

-Remember: It’s essential to consult a healthcare professional if you’re frequently experiencing coughing fits when laughing.
+Note: It’s essential to consult a healthcare professional if you’re frequently experiencing coughing fits when laughing.
 They can provide personalized advice and help you navigate the best treatment options for your specific situation.

 When to See a Doctor